Pathoschild/smapi-mod-dump/source/NPC Adventures/README.md

 ### Compatibility with other mods

-- ✅ **Custom Kissing Mod** by *Digus* - 100% compatible (from version 0.9.0 with version 1.2.0 and newer of Custom Kissing Mod.
+- ✅ **Custom Kissing Mod** - 100% compatible (from version 0.9.0 with version 1.2.0 and newer of Custom Kissing Mod.
 - ✅ **Json Assets** - You can use custom weapons in disposition file from JA in your content packs via weapon name (Only swords supported).
+- ✅ **Pacifist Valley** - You can give some love with companions together!
+For full compatibility you need install [Compatibility content pack](ContentSource/ContentPacks/%5BNA%5D%20PacifistValley%20compatibility).
+Requires NPC Adventures >= 0.15.0.
 - ⚠️ **Automatic gates** - NOT COMPATIBLE!
 Companion can stuck in gate when gate is automatic closed after farmer.

 ## Official translations